STI, Malaysia, Indonesia stocks down at midday as oil spikes

 - Japan's Nikkei 225 was down 5.2% at close, while the Topix dropped 3.8%.
 PHOTO: BLOOMBERG

-[SINGAPORE] Wider Asia markets tumbled on Monday (Mar 9), with South Korean and Japan indices leading losses, as investors grow increasingly nervous about the impact of a widening Middle East conflict and rising oil prices.
+[SINGAPORE] Asia markets weakened on Monday (Mar 9) as investors grow increasingly nervous about the impact of a widening Middle East conflict and rising oil prices.

 The Straits Times Index (STI) fell as much as 3.1 per cent before paring some losses to close 1.9 per cent down.
 The Kuala Lumpur Composite Index was down 2.6 per cent, while the Jakarta Stock Exchange Composite Index declined 3.3 per cent as at 4 pm local time and Thailand’s SET50 index fell 2.3 per cent.